-Today, set off south towards the country’s capital.
-On the way, stop at the Khmer-era Spean Praptos Bridge near Kampong Kdei, More than 1,000 years old, it’s still possible to walk the short distance across what used to be the longest corbeled stone-arch bridge in the world, with more than twenty narrow arches.
-The bridge was built in the 12th century during the reign of King Jayavarman VII and is one of few remaining bridges to have survived from the Khmer Empire to modern day.
+Today, you set off south towards the country’s capital.
+On the way stop at the Khmer-era Spean Praptos bridge near Kampong Kdei, More than 1,000 years old you can walk the short distance across what used to be the longest corbeled stone-arch bridge in the world, with more than twenty narrow arches.
+The bridge was built in the 12th century during the reign of King Jayavarman VII and is one of few remaining bridges to have survived from the Khmer Empire to the modern day.

 The next stop is Santuk Silk Farm, established by Bud Gibbons, a Vietnam War veteran.
 Here, see the process of silk creation from growing and harvesting mulberry as food for the silkworms, to the breeding process and lifecycle of them.
 Watch the village ladies working at looms while preparing scarves which can also be purchased.
 There is no obligation or ‘hard sell’ to buy.
 After the short tour it is time for lunch served at the silk farm.